 Good pendant lighting requires both function and aesthetic.
-Whether you’re setting up pendant lights in a home, business office, warehouse, or anywhere else, these remain important factors.
+Whether you’re setting up modern pendant lights in a home, business office, warehouse, or anywhere else, these remain important factors.
 If your pendant lights are either too bright or too weak, it can damage the aesthetic of the entire room.
 They’re also one of the best lights for the kitchen.
 Some pendant lights wash light over a big area, giving your foyer or stair landing a welcoming glow.
 Others focus bright beams onto one strategic spot: a sink or cutting board on a kitchen island.

 Today we’re taking a comprehensive look at pendant lights, and how to best utilize them to decorate your home.

 The basic principle behind a pendant light is that they involve a single bulb suspended in the air.
 That being said, the majority of pendant lights have a shade of some sort attached to make them appear more interesting and reduce the glare of the bulb.

 That being said, a pendant light’s purpose is often defined by what its shade is made of; including glass, metal, plastic and paper.
 Each of these materials result in a different style and ambiance.
 For example, glass shades, like the VICTOR 1-Light Modern Glass Pendant Light throw off ambient light to light up larger spaces, while metal shades, like the GUS 1-Light Modern Pendant Light usually confine light in a downward path and are usually used for functional lighting.